mapbiomas-brazil/user-toolkit/README.md

 <h4>5.
 Exporting data</h4>
 <ul>
   <li>To export the data to your Google Drive, click the Export images to Google Drive button.
 Wait for the task to be confirmed and click the OK button.
-Now just wait for the images to be saved to your Drive.</li>
+Now just wait for the images to be saved to your Google Drive.</li>
-  <li>A MAPBIOMAS-EXPORT folder will be created in your Google Driver root and all the mapbiomas data you exported will be there.</li>
+  <li>A MAPBIOMAS-EXPORT folder will be created in your Google Drive root and all the mapbiomas data that you exported will be there.</li>
 </ul>
 <img src="misc/accessing-data-7.png"
      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

+<h4>6.
+Apply the MapBiomas color palette available in the website</h4>

 <h4>Enjoy!</h4>
 :smile: